knewjade/tetris-fumen/README.md

 /* Check if can fill piece */
 field.canFill({ type: 'I', rotation: 'left', x: 9, y: 3 });  // true

-/* Fill piece even if not on the ground, and return the position of the filled operation */ field.fill({ type: 'I', rotation: 'left', x: 9, y: 3 });
+/* Fill piece even if not on the ground, and return the mino as the placed */ field.fill({ type: 'I', rotation: 'left', x: 9, y: 3 });